davenquinn/iPad-strat-tools/README.md

 app *Procreate*, the maximum allowed single dimension for an image is 16384 pixels;
 if an image exceeds this size, it will be scaled to fit.

-An example output image showing the impressive graphical power of GoodNotes is [included in this repository](images/test-output.png).
+An example output image, combined from a 3-page PDF and showing the impressive graphical power of GoodNotes, is [included in this repository](images/test-output.png).

 <img width="120" style="float:right;" src="https://raw.githubusercontent.com/davenquinn/iPad-strat-tools/master/images/test-output.png" />